stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     Total Neighborhood:
     1, 2, 5, 7
     There are 8 nodes in the DAG.
-    There are 6 nodes in the neighborhood.
+    There are 6 nodes in the neighborhoods we are considering.
     All nodes being considered: 1 2 3 4 5 7
     Our starting matrix is 6x6.
     0 1 1 1 1 1